okeeffed/cheat-sheets/AWS/Advanced-Networking.md

 1. Symmetric-key encryption: All parties share the same key to encrypt and decrypt a message.
 2. Public-key encrytion (asymmetric): Each party has a public-private key pair.
 One computer uses its private key to encrypt a message and the other uses its public key to decrypt.

+### Auth Key Exchange

+1. RSA: Asymmetric.
+Used primarily in key exchange in other protocols, such as SSL.
+RSA is used to encrypt an AES key exchange.